Donthelosr/qb-metaldetecting/README.md

 This is my first release, I would appreciate all feedback good or bad.
 Feel free PR this repository with any improvements you suggest.
 Made by <a href="https://github.com/plasmaFPS">plasma#2782</a> & <a href="https://github.com/euenvy">EU ENVY#9641</a>.

+* Edited by Donthelosr

+## Changes by me
+* Revised reward system
+* Now requires progressbar and qb-lock for skill checks and wait handling.

 ## Video Preview
 https://www.youtube.com/watch?v=4cd9LtAMNZM